-(Why?
+Why?
 Different authors will refer to the same concept in different ways.
-Having a comprehensive list of keywords to search will help you find more information about your topic in an efficient and systematic way!)
+Having a comprehensive list of keywords to search will help you find more information about your topic!

 1. Pick out the main ideas in your research question.
-For example, the main ideas in this research question are in bold: “How does legalization of marijuana affect mental health rates in the United States?"
+For example, the main ideas in this research question are in bold: “What is driving migration from Central America to the United States?"

 3. Do this for each of your main ideas.
 Searching all the variants you can come up with will give you a broader selection of relevant information.
 It might help to make a chart to keep track of which combinations you have searched for.

 Use the Chat in the lower right corner of library webpages, from 10am-1pm Monday-Friday during winter session and intersession.
 Submit questions using the Email a Librarian link outside of those hours.